5afe/safe-react/readme.md

 yarn global add truffle ganache-cli
 ```

-We use [yarn](https://yarnpkg.com) in our infrastacture, so we decided to go with yarn in the README
+We use [yarn](https://yarnpkg.com) in our infrastructure, so we decided to go with yarn in the README

 ### Installing and running